-- ► Lower: The aim is to reduce our CO2 footprint using measures such as lowering energy consumption and heating costs, switching to electricity from sustainable energy sources, and targeted waste management. - Enhance: To encourage responsible use of resources at the company and further reduce our environmental footprint, we are enhancing our sustainability reporting.
+- ▶ Lower: The aim is to reduce our CO2 footprint using measures such as lowering energy consumption and heating costs, switching to electricity from sustainable energy sources, and targeted waste management. - Enhance: To encourage responsible use of resources at the company and further reduce our environmental footprint, we are enhancing our sustainability reporting.
 We are doing so using a system that first identifies all relevant areas for ALSO (materialities) in an analysis and then underpins these with a monitoring and reporting system.

 - Secure: Cybersecurity is one of the biggest challenges of increasing digitalization.
 This relates to both the security of data traffic in the cloud and the protection of individuals' privacy.
-With our cybersecurity platform, we aim to contribute to data security in both an industrial and an individual context. - Sustain: We actively contribute to making skills and knowledge about the use of digital technologies available to civil society, and especially to children and young people.
+With our cybersecurity platform, we aim to contribute to data security in both an industrial and an individual context.
+This also includes responsible use of data on the basis of the GDPR.
+The security of business (risk management and compliance) in the interests of sustainable corporate development and the resulting security for employees and customers are also important elements. - Sustain: We actively contribute to making skills and knowledge about the use of digital technologies available to civil society, and especially to children and young people.
 To this end, we get involved in local initiatives in our national companies.